twillis1993/HackMergesort/subsidiaryFunctions/merge/debugNotes.md

 State of virtual registers is good before starting copy loop.

 Still a problem.
 Seems we just put the wrong return address on there.
-Ok passing.

-#
+Ok, all tests passing.